younghhk/STAT_COMP/DESCRIPTIVE_STATS.md

-2. Import `test.csv` file and calculate the summary statistics of each column.
+2. Import `recid.csv` file and provide the appropriate summary statistics (depending on the data types) of each column.

 3. Create  pdf reports of #1-#2  using RMarkdown/knitr.